odanoburu/FreeLing-User-Manual/analyzer.md

 Defines which columns --and in which order-- must be written.
 See section [Input/Output Handling Modules](#input-output-handling-modules) for details on the file format.

-This option only makes sense when output format is set to `conll`.
+This option is valid only when `OutputFormat=conll`.
 Otherwise, it is ignored.

 ----------------------------------